These are a classic, and an all-time favorite. Real buttermilk gives your biscuits the authentic lift that will keep your family begging for more.

-- 12 to 24 hours prior to making biscuits, mix the flour and buttermilk together.
-Cover and allow the flour to soak.
+- Mix the flour and buttermilk together.
+Cover and soak 12-24 hours, or overnight.
 (If using sprouted flour, the soaking process can be skipped).

 - Preheat the oven to 450°F.

-- Cut the butter into chunks then work it into the flour/buttermilk mixture along with the baking soda, baking powder, and salt.
+- Cut butter into chunks, then work it into the flour/buttermilk mixture along with the baking soda, baking powder, and salt.
 Do not over-mix.
 If the mixture is too dry, add a bit more buttermilk.

-- Turn the dough onto a lightly floured board.
-Gently pat the dough to 1/2 inch thick.
-(This will yield lighter biscuits than using a rolling pin.)
+- Turn the dough onto a lightly floured surface.
+Gently pat the dough out to ½-inch thickness.
+(Patting instead of rolling will yield lighter biscuits.)